JeremySCook/JC-Pro-Macro-2/code/QMK/README.md

 As of now, KB switches work, along with endocer and option button.
 Encoder working set up for volume adjustment.

-Still need to work on: OLED, addressable LEDs, different layers, etc.
+Still need to work on: OLED, addressable LEDs, etc.

 ![image](kb-labeled.png)